0install/0install-win/README.md

 Building on Linux
 -----------------
 `build.sh` will perform a partial debug compilation using Mono's xbuild.
-A installer package will not be built.
+Some parts of a full release can currently only be built on Windows.

 `cleanup.sh` will delete any temporary files created by the xbuild build process.